DigitalDieter/Julia/README.md

 Pkg.installed()
 ```

-#### To create an executable script copy & paste the following command into the commandline:
+#### To create an executable script copy & paste the following command into the command-line:

 ```bash
 dd of=hello.jl<< EOF